Samueltgrant/tfl_api/README.md

     The other side of this is that it would be good to suggest actual pubs / venues etc to meet at.
 This would be a lot of additional work but could actually make this a really interesting app.

-#### Better error handling
--   Somethimes I encounter significant errors using the tfl api.
-This is likely to be me not fully understanding the response from tfl and I can hopefully fix when I have some more time to investigate it.
-I have found the tfl documentation a bit slim here though.

 #### Convert to a front-end server
 -   I think this might potentially be faster to use Node JS as I'd be able to be load more results etc in the background?